Some people like to label military members as rich, but the reality is quite the opposite.

 Whoa!
 Is the military worth it then?
 It depends!
 Military life is certainly not for everyone.

-Service members have to follow strict orders and rules.
+Strict adherence to orders and rules distinguishes military life from conventional employment.
 It’s not a regular job that you can quit at any time.

 - Physical Therapy Assistant